direktiv/direktiv.github.io/docs/getting_started/secrets-registries.md

 This registry would be used automatically by Direktiv when running the workflow in the demo.

-### Registry Types

-There are 3 types of registries that encompass different function scopes:
-#### Namespace Registries
-Namespace registries are applied to all services and functions created in the same namespace.

-#### Global Registries
-Global registries are applied to all services and functions irrelevant to the namespace.
-These registries are also used by global services.

-#### Global Private Registries
-Global private registries are only used by global services.

 #### Example Google Artifact Registry

-To use the Google Artifact Registry a service account with a key iis required.
+To use the Google Artifact Registry a service account with a key is required.
 How to create a service account and generate a key is documented [here](https://cloud.google.com/artifact-registry/docs/docker/authentication#json-key).

 The keed needs to be in base64 format.
 On linux it can be converted with the following command: